-There are many of us who want to find ways that music-makers can be kept solvent.
-It’s no easy task though and never was.
-Revenue from records was historically one way that could be achieved.
-It was always a long shot however, rewarding only a small minority of successful artists and their commercial overlords.
+It’s no easy task finding ways to keep music-makers solvent.
+It never was.
+Revenue from records was historically one way it could be achieved but was always a long shot, rewarding only a small minority of successful artists and their commercial overlords.

 Technology having eroded the economic value of music recordings is a brutal fact of the current age.
 Fighting against it using moral arguments is like arguing at the weather.
 Whatever new ways there might be to finance musicians I imagine income from copies of recorded works will not be one of them.
 And just to repeat: it never really was.
 So no change there.